IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 The reference window increase is restricted to values as small as 0.1MSS/RTT when the reference window is close to the last known max value (ref_wnd_i).
 This increases stability and reduces periodic overshoot.
-This restriction is applied in full only for small reference windows when in L4S operation.

 It is particularly important that the reference window reflects the transmitted bitrate especially in L4S mode operation.
 An inflated ref_wnd takes extra RTTs